veelenga/awesome-crystal/README.md

  * [icr](https://github.com/crystal-community/icr) - Interactive console for Crystal (like IRB for Ruby)
  * [Invidious](https://github.com/iv-org/invidious) - Invidious is an alternative front-end to YouTube
  * [mpngin](https://github.com/thewalkingtoast/mpngin) - A URL shortener with simple stats
+ * [procodile](https://github.com/crystal-china/procodile_cr) - Run processes in the background (and foreground) on Mac & Linux from a Procfile (for production and/or development environments)
  * [quicktype](https://quicktype.io/) - Generate models and serializers from JSON, JSON Schema, GraphQL, and TypeScript
  * [shards.info](http://shards.info/) - Web service that lists all repositories on GitHub that have Crystal code in them.
 The sources are available on [GitHub](https://github.com/mamantoha/shards-info)